 - Features – Large Lagoon Style pool, Waterfalls, Heavy Tropical Planting, Dolphin and Lion Habitat.

-This is probably controversial, but it is our list and if want the Mirage to be top it will be!
+This is probably controversial, but it is our list and if we want the Mirage to be top it will be!
 Our explanation?
 Well, it feels a bit like Hawaii, and even a bit like Hawaii is better than not Hawaii at all!

 The Pool really is a tropical Oasis and this is right up our alley.
 Lounging around while the palm trees sway and the birds sing in the tree, with the white noise of the waterfalls serenading you into that blissful coma.
 It is the closest you will get in Vegas to relaxing on a blissful Hawaiian beach.

 The pool is often very busy and sun loungers can be at a premium.
-However, the Cabana’s are set aside in their own little jungle habitat and the Reserved seating is off in the Private Oasis pool area.
+However, the Cabanas are set aside in their own little jungle habitat and the Reserved seating is off in the Private Oasis pool area.
 So getting some privacy is possible but expensive, although you can find the odd sun lounger off on its own on a private spot, these are usually in the shade.

-Other than the stunning tropical grounds the pool is fairly standard, drinks are averagely priced, food it regular pool grub and it can get a bit too busy, but after a hectic morning rampaging the strip, it’s the perfect place to unwind as the long afternoon draws on.
+Other than the stunning tropical grounds the pool is fairly standard, drinks are averagely priced, food is regular pool grub and it can get a bit too busy, but after a hectic morning rampaging the strip, it’s the perfect place to unwind as the long afternoon draws on.
 The pool gets sun all day and stays warm on cool days but remains cooler on the hottest days the desert throws at you.
 It is our little bit of escape to a Polynesian paradise from this crazy City.

 A lot of people would probably claim this should have made the list and tbh we had a strong debate about it and we are not sure what it is about the pool that puts us off.
 On the face of it, the offering is really strong.
 It is a nice setting, upmarket and luxurious, very similar to the rest of the hotel.
 But there is just something bot the layout that doesn’t quite work.
 It’s still a great pool and would defiantly be 13th on the list but we didn’t want to do a top 13!